thiagotigaz/photogift-android-app/README.md

 I'm share my project so other users can learn hot to develop key points of android applications.
 I also have shared the server project, the repository is photogift-server.

+You can see a demo video of this project at https://www.youtube.com/watch?v=FtTSVUoE9hc&list=UUpdzsM1A4zwhcly4S6SJWiA